Molecular Borromean rings

 Reduction with sodium borohydride in ethanol affords the neutral Borromeand.
 With the zinc removed, the three macrocycles are no longer chemically bonded but remain "mechanically entangled in such a way that that if only one of the rings is removed the other two can part company."
 The Borromeand is thus a true Borromean system as cleavage of just one imine bond (to an amine and an acetal) in this structure breaks the mechanical bond between the three constituent macrocycles, releasing the other two individual rings.
-A borromeand differs from a [3]catenane in that none of its three macrocycles is concatenated with another other; if one bond in a [3]catenane is broken and a cycle removed, a [2]catenane remains.
+A borromeand differs from a [3]catenane in that none of its three macrocycles is concatenated with another other; if one bond in a [3]catenane is broken and a cycle removed, a [2]catenane can remain.

 Organic synthesis of this seemingly complex compound is in reality fairly simple; for this reason, the Stoddart group has suggested it as a gram-scale laboratory activity for undergraduate organic chemistry courses.